commercialhaskell/hi-file-parser/CONTRIBUTING.md

 ## Testing

 The library is tested using GitHub Actions.
-The GitHub Actions script aims to test builds with versions of GHC released within the last three years.
-GHC 8.8.4 was released on 15 July 2020.
+The GitHub Actions script aims to test builds with versions of GHC released within at least the last three years.
+GHC 8.10.7 was released on 27 August 2021.

 A separate Stack project-level configuration file is provided for the most recent release of each major GHC version for which there is a Stackage snapshot.